WebsiteBaker-modules/anynews/README.md

 3. customized CSS definitions in file ***/css/anynews.css***

 ### Anynews configuration
-With cwsoft-anynews v2.8.0 the new function `getNewsItems()` was introduced, providing a more flexible configuration via a configuration array.
+With cwsoft-anynews v2.8.0 a more flexible configuration was introduced.
 This allows you to specifiy ONLY the parameters you want to change, without taking care of position and order of other possible parameters.
 To ensure backward compatibility, the function `displayNewsItems()` works as before, but was marked DEPRECATED in favour of the more flexible `getNewsItems()` function.
 An overview of all supported configuration options is given in the section [supported configuration options](#supported-configuration-options).

 Calling `getNewsItems` without configuration array uses the DEFAULTS below: